rodekruis/DEH-Admin-Manual/README.md

 6. Add skill project*everyone
 8. Don’t forget to save with the blue button in the bottom right

-Note: in the future this will be done differently.

 Note: by default the user will have a limit of 1 open conversation/call in Twilio Flex.
 Admins can increase this in the Twilio Console in TaskRouter by the following steps:
 1. Go to Twilio Console